rafamendoza-dev/cv/README.md

 Client: ICOV, Desarrollo Interno.
 <br><br>

-**Software Architect - DevOps** @ [xmartlab](https://www.xmartlab.com/) _(Jul 2017 - Aug 2018)_ <br>
+**Software Architect & Backend Developer** @ [xmartlab](https://www.xmartlab.com/) _(Nov 2017 - Aug 2018)_ <br>

-- Application development, architecture design, and SaaS process automation with Python 3, consuming REST architectures and various web services for subsequent persistence and data processing using MongoDB, pandas, and NumPy
+Backend development, architecture design, and SaaS process automation with python 3, consuming REST architectures and various web services for subsequent persistence and data processing using MongoDB, pandas, and NumPy

-- Making bots for Slack in Python 3
+- Making bots for Slack in python 3
+- Version control: git, GitHub
+- Administration and deployment of Linux and Microsoft VPS instances in Vultr

+SEGURIDAD – Implementación IBM Enterprise Insight Analysis Project:
+- Implementation of the production environment and deployment IBM i2 EIA using XML, Java, and Batch microservices using patterns: Opal and Onyx
+- Design and administration of database in IBM DB2.
+IBM Guardium API integration
+- Automation and data loading: IBM DB2, IBM iBase using Python 3 for data consumption in IBM i2 Analyst's Notebook using ODBC
+Client: Claro Chile

+**Senior Software Engineer, DevOps & Full Stack Developer** @ [xmartlab](https://www.xmartlab.com/) _(Jul 2017 - Nov 2017)_ <br>
+Fullstack development, architecture design, CI/CD and SaaS with php, python and TypeScript

+- Process automation with python
 - Version control: git, GitHub
 - Administration and deployment of Linux and Microsoft VPS instances in Vultr